Nurses spend more time with patients than most other types of providers and have unique insight into patient care and the the healthcare system.

 In December 2013, the first cases of the most recent outbreak of Ebola virus disease (EVD; formerly known as Ebola hemorrhagic fever) emerged in the West African nation of Guinea.
 Within months the disease had spread to the neighboring countries of Liberia and Sierra Leone.
 The international humanitarian aid organization Médecins Sans Frontières (MSF; known in English as Doctors Without Borders) soon responded by sending staff to set up treatment centers and outreach triage teams in all three countries.
 In August 2014, the World Health Organization declared the outbreak an international public health emergency.

 In September 2014, the author was sent by MSF to work as a nurse in an Ebola treatment unit in Foya, Liberia for five weeks.
-This article […]
+This article describes her […]

 How a Nurse Quietly Helped One Intern Out of a Tricky Situation